Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 importing the ML-Agents assets into it:

 1. Launch the Unity Editor and create a new project named "RollerBall".
-2. In a file system window, navigate to the folder containing your cloned ML-Agents repository.
+2. Make sure that the Scripting Runtime Version for the project is set to use **.NET 4.x Equivalent** (This is an experimental option in Unity 2017, but is the default as of 2018.3.)
-3. Drag the `ML-Agents` folder from `UnitySDK/Assets` to the Unity Editor Project window.
+3. In a file system window, navigate to the folder containing your cloned ML-Agents repository.
-4. Setup the ML-Agents toolkit by following the instructions [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Basic-Guide.md#setting-up-the-ml-agents-toolkit-within-unity).
+4. Drag the `ML-Agents` folder from `UnitySDK/Assets` to the Unity Editor Project window.

 Your Unity **Project** window should contain the following assets: